Skip to main content

 Military Missions

 Okaloosa County, Florida hosts the largest installation in the Department of Defense; Eglin Air Force Base.
-Eglin AFB spans 724 square miles of land area across three counties; 134,000 square miles of overland air space, and hosts multiple military units to include the Air Force Special Operations Command and the Eastern Gulf Test and Training Range.
+Eglin AFB spans 724 square miles of land area across three counties, 134,000 square miles of overland air space, and hosts multiple military service units to include the Air Force Special Operations Command Headquarters and the Eastern Gulf Test and Training Range.

 Eglin 96th Air Base Wing